holcombet/CU_Holcombe_298Nix/README.md

 ## Homework directions

-**Fork** this repository in Github.
+1. **Fork** this repository in Github.
 This will create a *copy* of the original repository to your personal Github account.

-It has the same commit history, branches, etc., but the forked repository is under your *personal* account.
+    The forked repository will have the same commit history, branches, etc., but the forked repository is under your *personal* account.
 You have full read/write permissions in your forked repository.

-**Clone** the forked repository to local (put the repository in your cpsc298Nix directory).
+2. **Clone** the forked repository to local (put the repository in your cpsc298Nix directory).

+4. **Enter** the new repository (`cd CU_Holcombe_298Nix`)

-**Pull** changes from remote to your local (to make sure everything is synced).
+5. **Pull** changes from remote to your local (to make sure everything is synced).

-There is a file named `matrix.sh` in the repository.
-Make sure you have execution permissions for this file, then run the script (`./matrix.sh`).
+6. There is a file named `matrix.sh` in the repository.
+Make sure you have execution permissions for this file, then run the script (`./matrix.sh`) in the terminal.

+7. Take a screenshot of what the script produces.

+8. Submit this screenshot to the Canvas Assignment "Assignment 6 -- Forking a Repository"